TheGoodlike13/liberty_or_death/README.md

 I didn't know shit, so I google'd some stuff and found some of the links above.
 Others, well, I found them along the way.
+Before getting started, I copied over a gradle setup from a different personal project and cleaned it up.
+This took some effort because things never work quite out of the box with old software, but with some finessing, I was able to get gradle 6.9.2 to work.

 I started off by adding the gradle dependency from [#ibm_basic](#ibm_basic).
 Well, too bad, it doesn't work.
 You also have to add the 'liberty' gradle plugin.